 It is easier than finding funny memes to confirm the origins of Christmas.
 Britannica.com, for example, explains that “none of the modern Christmas customs have their origins in theological and liturgical statements” and that many of them are pretty recent.

 The Bible can endorse no aspect of Christmas celebrations.
-Almost all their Christmas traditions, including mistletoe and gift exchanges, trees, Santa Claus, and Christmas carols, were borrowed from pagan worshiping false gods.
+Almost all their Christmas traditions, including mistletoe and gift exchanges, trees, Santa Claus, and Christmas carols, were borrowed from pagans worshiping false gods.

 The Bible can endorse no aspect of Christmas celebrations.
-Almost all their traditions, including mistletoe and gift exchanges, trees, Santa Claus, wreaths, and Christmas carols, were borrowed from pagan worshipping false gods.
+Almost all their traditions, including mistletoe and gift exchanges, trees, Santa Claus, wreaths, and Christmas carols, were borrowed from pagans worshipping false gods.